mj-xmr/SolOptXMR/docs/testing.md

 ctest -V -R opti-system-min-test
 ```

+In order to run all the tests, you'd just execute: `ctest` from the build directory.
+However, currently all the tests are a part of the build step.

 ## Corner cases

 In this section the corner cases are presented, that have been isolated so far, together with their short description.